SoftwareHeritage/swhapguide/SWHAP@Paris.md

 reconstructing the history of Unix (@SpinellisUnix2017) and the source code of the Apollo Guidance Computer (@VirtualAGC).

-This document presents the first version of SWHAP, the ***SoftWare Heritage Acquisition Process*** to rescue, curate and illustrate landmark legacy software source code, a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO.
+This document presents an revised version of SWHAP, the ***SoftWare Heritage Acquisition Process*** to rescue, curate and illustrate landmark legacy software source code.
+The initial version of this guide was published in 2019 as a joint initiative of Software
+Heritage and the University of Pisa, in collaboration with UNESCO.

 The SWHAP process aims at preserving and presenting legacy source code and related materials in a **digital** format, to ensure long term availability of the curated materials and the possibility to share and present it to a broad audience.